KleaSCM/Akaylee/Docs/ARCHITECTURE.md

 ## Overview

-The Akaylee Fuzzer is designed as a high-performance, production-level fuzzing engine with a modular architecture that prioritizes speed, scalability, and extensibility.
+The Akaylee Fuzzer is designed as a high-performance,  fuzzing engine with a modular architecture that prioritizes speed, scalability, and extensibility.
 This document describes the architectural decisions, component design, and performance considerations that make the fuzzer both powerful and maintainable.

 ## Core Design Principles